stoffelio/statamic-admin-log/README.md

-# Statamic Admin Log
+# [WIP] Statamic Admin Log

-This addon creates a new log which records every action taken by yoour users in the control panel, allowing you to track who changed what and when.
+This addon creates a new log which records every action taken by your users in the control panel, allowing you to track who changed what and when.

 ## Requirements